waynodiablo/Oystercard/intro_to_the_web/walkthroughs/getting_test_infrastructure_set_up.md

 gem 'capybara'
 ```

-And use `bundle` to install those dependencies to our project (generating a Gemfile.lock).
+And use `bundle` to install that dependency to our project (generating a Gemfile.lock).

 We set up our spec_helper.rb with the things it needs to prepare Capybara and to get Capybara to test our app.